-Once all of the standing water has been removed, the dehumidification process can begin.
-But what exactly is dehumidification and why do you need it?
+After all standing water has been removed, the dehumidification process can begin.
+But what is dehumidification, and why do you need it?

-Air is drawn in through a fan on one side before passing through one or more components that actively cool the air.
-The air loses its ability to contain water in a gaseous state as it rapidly cools, and the humid air’s water vapor starts to condense onto the cooling device.
-Eventually, this water drips into a gathering place, thereby being taken out of the atmosphere.
+Air enters through a fan on one side before passing through one or more components that actively cool it.
+As the air rapidly cools, it loses its ability to contain water in a gaseous state, and water vapor from the humid air begins to condense on the cooling device.
+Eventually, this water drips into a gathering place and is removed from the atmosphere.

-This air is then warmed up and released into the water-damage area to collect moisture again and repeat the cycle, effectively reducing humidity levels of the property.
+This air is then warmed and released into the water-damaged area, where it collects moisture and repeats the cycle, effectively lowering the property’s humidity levels.

 We are not just talkers, but also doers.
 If you need help with water damage restoration, Florida Water Damage Restoration Group is here to help.